reymondgomera/empire-gateway/README.md

 1. You cannot make request if there is no Location Registration
 2. Location Code is required
-3. Must include at least (1) machine no. on each every request
+3. Must include at least (1) machine no. on every request

 ### AUTHENTICATION